Regatta-Dev/kafka-sink-app/README.md

 ```

 ### 12. Verify Data in Regatta
-Run a query to verify the data, e.g.:
+Run a query to verify that all data was processed, e.g.:
    ```sql
    SELECT COUNT(*) FROM pageviews;
    ```